Beyond Worst-Case Online Allocation via Dynamic Max-min Fairness: Online Public Resource Allocation -- Single Round Demands

 \section{Online Public Resource Allocation -- Single Round Demands}

-In this section, we formalize our model, mechanism and results when agents have single-round demands.
+This section formalizes our model, mechanism, and benchmark when agents have single-round demands.
 We develop our results in the general setting where an agent's value in different rounds can be correlated.
 The results for independent demands follow as special cases.